rancher/docs/content/rancher/v2.x/en/v1.6-migration/_index.md

 ---
-title: Migrating from Rancher v1.6 to v2.x
+title: Migrating from Rancher v1.6 Cattle to v2.x
 weight: 10000
 ---